prorev/prorev.github.io/_posts/2020-04-02-machine-learning_questions.md

 3) **clustering**

-Regression and classification are supervised learning processes, while clustering is an unsupervised learning approach.
+Regression and classification analysis are supervised machine learning techniques in general.

+Clustering is an unsupervised learning approach together with association.

 Regression predicts continuous values for the output.
 Predicting a person's income from their age and education is an example of a regression task.